vk-poonyakanok/BNK48_CGM48_GE4_Analysis/README.md

 *Image Source: [BNK48 Official YouTube Video](https://www.youtube.com/watch?v=4EGrHyXIvf0)*

 ## Overview
 This repository contains data analysis, scraping scripts, and machine learning models aimed at predicting the outcomes of the BNK48 & CGM48 16th Single General Election.
-The data is sourced from [@Stats48TH](https://twitter.com/Stats48TH), which provides unofficial statistics for BNK48 & CGM48 members.
+The data is sourced from [@Stats48TH](https://twitter.com/Stats48TH) and Wikipedia, which provides unofficial statistics for BNK48 & CGM48 members.

 ## Project Description
 The goal of this project is to build predictive models using techniques such as Regression, XGBoost, and LightGBM to forecast election results and determine feature importance.
 This analysis will contribute to a deeper understanding of factors influencing the election outcomes.